vishnubm5/youtubesummarizer/README.md

 This is a Streamlit-based web app that generates **detailed summaries** from any YouTube video's transcript using **Gemini Pro (Google Generative AI)**.

-It extracts the transcript of the video and feeds it to Gemini to create a concise summary in bullet points — great for quick learning, revision, or note-taking!
+It extracts the transcript of the video and feeds it to Gemini to create a concise summary in bullet points — great for quick learning, revision, or note-taking!!

 ---